-Much of my work is inspired by language, and with the help of my trusty phonologist brother (the magnanimous BUTTER) I have recently begun using more refined methods and techniques to analyze spoken language as a way of deriving rhythmic, harmonic, melodic and timbral materials for composition.
+Much of my work is inspired by language, and with the help of my trusty phonologist brother, Leandro.
+I have recently begun using more refined methods and techniques to analyze spoken language as a way of deriving rhythmic, harmonic, melodic and timbral materials for composition.

 Two pieces in particular were heavily influenced by phonology: aspirated plosives for orchestra and Amo, Amas for string quartet.

 The program note for aspirated plosives, which was performed at the Mondavi Center on Jan 29, 2012 by maestro Christian Baldini and the UC Davis symphony orchestra, explains the works’ underlying concept relatively well: